Five leading experts join Centre for Brexit Studies as Visiting Professors

 “We also hope that these appointments will allow us to maintain a two-way dialogue with the public and be a resource that they are able to take advantage of.”

-Research projects which the Visting Professors will lead include an examination of possible changes to the Northern Ireland border and its impact on immigration from the European Union, as well as on the historic troubles in the country.
+Research projects which the Visiting Professors will lead include an examination of possible changes to the Northern Ireland border and its impact on immigration from the European Union, as well as on the historic troubles in the country.

 It will also include dedicated research into how Brexit will impact the automotive and manufacturing sectors – key industries for the Midlands economy.